jackyzha0/jackyzha0.github.io/content/thoughts/research institutions.md

 https://benjaminreinhardt.com/parpa / https://benjaminreinhardt.com/wddw / https://www.nber.org/system/files/working_papers/w24674/w24674.pdf

 From the [Atlantic](https://www.theatlantic.com/science/archive/2019/07/we-need-new-science-progress/594946/): "In a recent paper, Pierre Azoulay and co-authors [concluded](https://www.nber.org/papers/w15466) that Howard Hughes Medical Institute’s long-term grants to high-potential scientists made those scientists 96 percent more likely to produce breakthrough work.
 If this finding is borne out, it suggests that present funding mechanisms are likely to be far from optimal, in part because they do not focus enough on research autonomy and risk taking."

+Another potential method is research labs becoming sustainable by bringing products to market

 ## Orgs
 ### New Science